cvmfs-contrib/github-action-cvmfs/README.md

 - `cvmfs_usyslog`: All messages that are normally logged to syslog are re-directed to the given file.
 This file can grow up to 500kB and there is one step of log rotation.
 Required for $mu$CernVM.
 - `cvmfs_workspace`: Set the local directory for storing special files (defaults to the cache directory).
 - `cvmfs_ubuntu_deb_location`: Location from where to download the Ubuntu deb package of CernVM-FS.
-- `cvmfs_macos_pkg_location`: Location from where to download the masOS pkg package of CernVM-FS.
 - `cvmfs_config_package`: URL to the cvmfs config package to install.
 - `run_local_checkout`: Run the local checkout of the action and not the main repo code.
 Only used for testing and development of this action (needed in CI).